 A bit of background info about New Lanark.
 Robert Owen was a social pioneer who provided decent homes, fair wages, free health care and a new education system for the villagers of New Lanark.
 He also provided the village with the first workplace nursery school in the world.
 You travel back in time on the Annie Mcleod Experience where Annie the mill girl tells you her story and teaches you and your children what life was like in New Lanark back in the 1820’s.

-There is lots to see in New Lanark that is included in your ticket price and you will learn a lot and also see a lot from this beautifully restored mill.
-You can visit the historic classroom and let your children dress up and have some fun in the old style classroom.
-There is the village store, the house exhibits (where you get to see the difference between a 1820s house and a 1930’s house), there is also the mill managers house, Robert Owen’s house to explore too.
+There are lots to see in New Lanark that is included in your ticket price and you will learn a lot and also see a lot from this beautifully restored mill.
+You can visit the historic classroom and let your children dress up and have some fun in the old-style classroom.
+There is the village store, the house exhibits (where you get to see the difference between an 1820s house and a 1930’s house), there is also the mill managers house, Robert Owen’s house to explore too.
 If your kids still have energy after seeing all of the above then there is also a play area for them to burn some energy off in.

 Food & Drink

-* Reviews are our own opinion.
-We haven’t been paid in anyway for writing this.
+* Reviews are my own opinion.
+I haven’t been paid in any way for writing this.